 - 1 cup vegetable stock

-- 1 tsp worcestershire sauce substitute: balsamic vinegar (note 1)
+- 1 teaspoon worcestershire sauce substitute: balsamic vinegar (note 1)

-- ½ tsp dried thyme or other preferred herbs such as oregano
+- ½ teaspoon dried thyme or other preferred herbs such as oregano

 - salt and pepper to taste